ddadaal/ddadaal.me/contents/about-project.md

 Some even made profits from it and became the once-hot **independent webmaster**.

-Some, however, instead of focusing on content, styled their blogs with tons of animations, colors and weird shapes at the time when HTML5/CSS3 didn’t exist and network speed was poor, impressing the viewers most of whom were just new to this fancy world.
+Some, however, instead of focusing on contents, styled their blogs with tons of animations, colors and weird shapes at the time when HTML5/CSS3 didn’t exist and network speed was poor, impressing the viewers most of whom were just new to this fancy world.

 ...